 Make Kimchi Seasoning paste in the Blender (while cabbages are in brine)

 - Pour out blended mix from 2 into a bowl.
-Add sweet rice flour paste, Korean red chili powder (gochukaru), sugar and sea salt.
+Add 10 Tbsp sweet rice flour paste, 1 cup Gochukauru (Red Chili Pepper Powder), 1 Tbsp sugar, 1 Tbsp green plum syrup (maesil exract) and 1/2 Tbsp sea salt .
 Mix with whisk and taste.
 Add more red chili powder if you want it to be more spicy, but I hope you try my recipe the way it is first and see how delightful this kind of lighter and fresher Kimchi is.

 Coat cabbages with kimchi seasoning paste